Curricular Practical Training Reguulations

 Is employment at a university or college considered on-campus or off-campus employment?

 An activity is considered to be on-campus employment only when the activity is directly affiliated with Binghamton University.
-Employment at a different college or university, even at a SUNY campus, is off-campus and requires work authorization.
-If you are unsure ask ISSS staff.
+Employment at a different college or university, even at another SUNY campus, is off campus and requires work authorization.
+If you are unsure, ask ISSS staff.
 CPT is recommended when it is beneficial for the student to engage in the employment experience but the experience is NOT necessary for the completion of the degree.
-Please Note: A student authorized for recommended CPT is required by current immigration regulations to register for a minimum of 1 college credit which reflects the CPT placement; this credit must be granted by the academic department for each semester (including the Summer or Winter terms) of the CPT placement.
+Note: A student authorized for recommended CPT is required by current immigration regulations to register for a minimum of 1 college credit which reflects the CPT placement; this credit must be granted by the academic department for each semester (including the summer or winter terms) of the CPT placement.

 Who is eligible to do CPT?

 To be eligible to receive CPT authorization, students in F-1 status must be lawfully enrolled on a full-time basis for at least one full academic year in their current degree program immediately before the start date of the proposed practical training.
 CPT must be undertaken prior to the completion of a course of study.

-The academic year in-status requirement is waived for students enrolled in graduate studies which require immediate participation in curricular practical training.
+The academic year in-status requirement is waived for students enrolled in graduate studies that require immediate participation in curricular practical training.

-Eligibility for curricular practical training after re-enrolling at Binghamton University?
+Eligibility for CPT after re-enrolling at Binghamton University?

 Students in F-1 status whose SEVIS record is terminated need to re-enter the United States using an “Initial Attendance” I-20.
-If this is your situation you will not be eligible for authorization for curricular practical training until you have completed two consecutive full-time semesters.
+If this is your situation, you will not be eligible for authorization for CPT until you have completed two consecutive full-time semesters.
 This is true even if you were a full-time student at Binghamton University for a full academic year before your original SEVIS record with Binghamton University was terminated.

 How much CPT can I do and still be eligible for OPT?